Contact details

 Fracture Liaison Service

-The Fracture Liaison Service works to proactively identify patients who have sustained a lower impact fracture who may be at increased risk of further fractures in the future.
+The Fracture Liaison Service helps identify people who have had a low-impact fracture and may be at higher risk of breaking another bone in the future.

-These patients can be referred for blood tests to screen for many conditions that can have an impact on bone health.
-Some patients will also be referred for a bone density (DEXA) scan to look for signs of Osteoporosis.
+As part of the assessment, you may be referred for blood tests to check for conditions that can affect bone health.
+Some patients will also be offered a bone density scan (DEXA scan) to check for osteoporosis.

 Patient referrals